We enable young people to explore the realities of lasting relationships and marriage in today's world.

 Explore aims to:

-- To deliver more of our Explore experiences in more and varied settings across London, particularly in disadvantaged areas.
+- To deliver more of our Explore experiences in more and varied settings across London and throughout the south of England & West Midlands, particularly in disadvantaged areas.

 - To enable more vulnerable young people to access the unique opportunity to participate in an Explore experience.